dshivnit/cyber-security-course/cyber-security-course/4.0 Networking/The Stacks/Open Systems Interconnect (OSI) Stack (Model -- I call it a stack alright! =P).md

 			- Web browsing
 			- Emails
 			- FTP
+		- Packet Details:
+			- Source Port
+			- Destination Port
+			- Source IP
+			- Destination IP
+			- Sequence Number (SEQ)
+			- Acknowledgement Number (ACK)
+			- Checksum
+			- Data
+			- Flag
+		- Three-way Handshake
+			- SYN
+			- SYN/ACK
+			- ACK
+			- DATA
+			- FIN
+			- RST
+				- Ends all communication
+				- Indicates that there was some problem during the connection
+					- low resources
+					- application error
+					- etc
+			- TCP will close a connection once it has been determined that all data has been sent AND received
+			- It is best to close TCP connections as soonest as possible, as they do soak up resources
+			- a FIN packet is sent to initiate the closing of a connection
 	- UDP (User Datagram Protocol)
+		- Stateless (not a government state but a connectionless state - lel)
 		- No error checking or reliability
 		- Sending device will transmit regardless if the receiver receives the packets or not
 		- No synchronisation between either device